the product is esd sensitive and is sold without casing.

 be careful not to over tighten!

-the power distro attaches to the frame differently to the other modules. first cut the standoffs for the psu in half using a pair of pliers or wire cutters.
+the power distro attaches to the frame differently than the other modules. first cut the standoffs from the psu in half using a pair of pliers or wire cutters. then place the screws through the holes and place the power distro on the back, on top of the pre-attached protective sticker cover.

-then, attach these shorter standoffs to the top of the frame to attach the power distro.
+finally attach the shorter standoffs to the top of the frame to fasten the power distro. make sure it is seated flush to the back of the faceplate.

-place the module on top of the standoffs and ensure the jacks are correctly aligned with the holes. screw the module to the standoffs.
+place the modules on top of the standoffs and ensure the jacks are correctly aligned with the holes. screw the modules to the standoffs.

-ensure the screws on the faceplate are not rotating. be careful not to over tighten. once screwed in place, plug in the cable to the power socket.
+ensure the screws on the faceplate are not rotating. be careful not to over tighten. once screwed in place, plug in the cables to the power sockets.

 the speaker module pcb comes with a part that is not needed.